BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 establish a stable stronghold here and let's branch out to as many local areas as we possibly can so that we kind of decentralize the power, essentially.
 So that we can have many places that can be possible strongholds.
 Because that's why Joe and Rigdon went to Missouri in the first place.
-Why they fled to far west in the first place was because Kirtland was no longer safe from both legal prosecution and internal dissent.
+Why they fled to Farr West in the first place was because Kirtland was no longer safe from both legal prosecution and internal dissent.
 The number of members that were trying to take the church from Joe was astronomical.
 So they were running from that, essentially, as well as from other lawsuits that were going on.
 Of course,